 The what, why & how of TDVAM

-Dating abuse is a pattern of destructive behaviors used to exert power and control over a dating partner.
+Dating abuse is a pattern of destructive behaviors that exerts power and control over a dating partner.
 While we define dating violence as a pattern, that doesn’t mean the first instance of abuse is not dating violence.
-It just recognizes that dating violence usually involves a series of abusive behaviors of a course of time.
+It just recognizes that dating violence usually involves a series of abusive behaviors over a course of time.

 Every February here at love is respect, we bring awareness to teen dating violence in an effort to stop dating abuse before it starts.